 Humanoid robots can fall down, get pushed over or in a new direction, or lose track of where they are.
 If they do that in an environment is that has rotational symmetry -- like some buildings, hallways, or rooms; or places that have very few landmarks -- they can get "turned around" and fail to identify which direction they were facing before being disrupted.
 We propose a method for using teams of robots to collectively break environmental rotational symmetry so robots can re-localize correctly after disruption.

-A room is rotationally symmetric if you can stand in the middle of the room and not be able to tell the difference between what you see when looking in two different directions.
-You might have experienced this when coming out of a room in a building you've never visited before; you come out of the room and don't remember which end of the hallway you walked in from.
-Both directions look the same and to leave the building you need to either find more clues (was there a water fountain near where you walked in?) or just pick a direction, try to exit that direction, and either find your way out of find out the other direction was the correct one.
+A room is rotationally symmetric if you can stand in the middle of the room and not be able to tell the difference between what you see when looking in two or more different directions.
+You might have experienced this when coming out of a room in a building you've never visited before: you come out of the room and don't remember which end of the hallway you walked in from.
+In this situation, your forgetfulness is the disruption of your localization.
+To exit the building you need to either find more clues (was there a water fountain near where you walked in?) or just guess a direction and try exiting that one to determine if it was the correct guess.

-The method we propose for solving this problem is essentially to bring a friend with you to your meeting.
-If, when you enter the building, your friend waits at the end of the hallway from which you entered, then when you come out of the room after your meeting, your friend can call your name and point you towards this door.
-Your friend is breaking the symmetry of the hallway and communicating and enough information so that you can easily figure out which direction is "out."
+The method we propose for quickly solving this re-localization problem is akin to bringing a friend with you to wait outside your meeting.
+If, when you enter the building, your friend stays at the end of the hallway from which you entered, then when you come back into the hallway after your meeting your friend can call your name and point you towards the correct door.
+Your friend is breaking the symmetry of the hallway and communicating enough information so that you can easily figure out which direction is "out."

 Internship at Immedia Semiconductor